Applications for this grant are currently closed. Please watch for future funding opportunities.

 C1.
 Who can apply: Non-government, non-profit organizations (including think tanks, civil society organizations), educational institutions and independent media that are based and legally registered in Bosnia and Herzegovina are eligible to apply.
 American or other donor country organizations and individuals are not eligible for grants under this program.
 Grants are generally awarded only to organizations.

 C2.
 Other eligibility requirements: All organizations must have DUNS unique entity identifier and a valid registration on SAM.gov before their projects proposals can be funded.
-Organization must obtain a DUNS number and SAM registration in order to receive funding.
+Organization must obtain a DUNS number and SAM registration to receive funding.
 Please see Section E for information on how to obtain these registrations.